Beyond Paris

 Categories: Paris City – Attractions

 A stone’s throw from some of the most prestigious haute couture houses and designer boutiques in the city, the Musée de la Mode de la Ville de Paris is housed in the Italian Renaissance-inspired Palais Galliera.
-The museum preserves some of the richest collections in the world, estimated at around 200,000 items of clothing, accessories, photographs, …
+The museum preserves some of the richest collections in the world, estimated at around 200,000 items of clothing, accessories, photographs, drawings and more.
+Tracing the evolution of fashion over more than 300 years, these extraordinary collections a…

 THE TROCADERO – PANORAMIC VIEWS, BEAUTIFUL GARDENS, FOUR MAJOR CULTURAL INSTITUTIONS, AND A SUPRISING SECRET